EvelynPloetz/Deep-LASI/docs/source/installation.rst

 get in touch with us via the *Issue forum*.

-Common issues with deep learning features on Windows
+Issues with installing deep learning features
-^^^^^^^^^^
+__________

-If you run into errors while trying to use neural networks, your protobuf package might need to be downgraded and/or your h5py package is incompatible.
+If you run into errors while importing tensorflow, your protobuf package may need to be downgraded and/or your h5py package is incompatible.

 Installing a compatible version of protobuf
 """"""""""